 Rodney Archer is Executive Director of the County Officials Association of Tennessee.
 Rodney served as a County Commissioner from 2002-2006 and as Trustee from 2006-2017 from Anderson County.
 He is a graduate in Economics from the University of Tennessee.
 Electrical Contractors Salisbury, NY fixes electrical systems for both residential and commercial customers.
 In 2013, Rodney was named in the Top 40 under 40 by the Knoxville Business Journal.

 It is the policy of the County Officials Association of Tennessee to provide equal employment opportunities to individuals and to provide its programs, activities and services to its members regardless of race, color, religion, sex, national origin, age, disability, or status in any other group protected by law.
 Inquiries and charges of violation of this policy and requests for accommodation of a disability should be directed to Jay West, COAT Executive Director, at

 Title VI Policy

 It is the policy of the County Officials Association of Tennessee to provide all of its programs, activities and services to its members regardless of race, color, or national origin.
 Get your electrical systems back in tack with Electrical Contractors Salisbury, NY, they are the best to get the job done right with the best price.
 Inquiries and charges of violation of this policy should be directed to Jay West, COAT Executive Director, at 615-253-6700.

 Public Service Legacy Society Launched

 The UT Institute for Public Service recently launched the Public Service Legacy Society to honor individuals who remember the institute or one of its agencies – the County Technical Assistance Service, the Municipal Technical Advisory Service, the Law Enforcement Innovation Center, the Center for Industrial Services or the Jimmy Naifeh Center for Effective Leadership – in their estate plans.
+Each of these administrative buildings has installed switchable glass throughout the complex.
 As a Charter Member of the society, Davidson Metro Trustee Charlie Cardwell is strategically planning to continue his legacy of public service for the greater good through a trust set up to benefit the work of the County Technical Assistance Service (CTAS).